A few places still remain in this program. Contact the program director immediately at email@example.com to enroll.

 Below are a few general tips to help you prepare for your program.

-In addition, the Cornell Study Abroad office has prepared a handbook for Cornell students studying abroad during the fall or spring semesters.
-Although much of the information in this publication does not apply to Summer/Winter Session students, you may still want to check out the more general sections on money, health and safety, and international travel.
+In addition, the Cornell Global Learning office has prepared a advice section for Cornell students studying abroad during the fall or spring semesters.
+Although much of the information on that site does not apply to Summer/Winter Session students, you may still want to check out the more general sections on money, health and safety, and international travel.